Assign crew directly to an aircraft and designate regulation on pilots profile

 Assign Crew to Aircraft

-1. Access the aircraft profile you want to add crew members to
+1. Access the crewmember profile you want to assign directly to an aircraft

-2. In the Personnel Assignment section on the right side of the page click the "Add New" button
+2. In the Aircraft Assignment section on the right side of the page click the "Add New" button

 3. Select the crew you want to associate to the aircraft in the drop down and the position they are qualified to fly